Akumal with Kids: Where to See Sea Turtles in Mexico's Riviera Maya

 What to Pack for Akumal

-- Life jackets are provided but kids life jackets are limited - bring your own puddle jumper if your kid has one they trust
+- Life jackets are provided but kids sizes are limited - bring your own puddle jumper if your kid has one they trust.

-- Reusable swim diaper for the under-three crowd
+- Reusable swim diaper for the under-3 crowd.

 The Real Talk on Akumal

-Akumal is not what it was in 2010 - the rules are stricter, the village is busier, and parking is now paid.
+Akumal is not what it was in 2010.
+Rules are stricter.
+The village is busier.
+Parking is now paid.
 But the rules exist because they work.
-Turtle populations are stable, the seagrass is healthier than it was a decade ago, and you can still have a magical encounter on a quiet weekday morning.
+Turtle populations are stable, the seagrass is healthier than a decade ago, and you can still have a magical encounter on a quiet weekday morning.
 Show up early, hire a licensed guide, follow the don't-touch rule (turtles get fungal infections from human skin oils), and you will give your kids a wildlife memory that beats any aquarium.

 Recommended Products